spewedprojects/MeditationTracker/README.md

   - A toggle to show/hide this.
   - Monthly graphs will show week wise avg.
 - **Adding a homescreen widget to remind of meditation progress, specifically, most current goal progress.**
-- All summary screens in a single screen, grouped buttons to change between then.
+- All summary screens in a single screen, grouped buttons to change between them:
+    - Grouped buttons to change between them. <- __DONE!!__ (07/06/25)
-  - Tapping on month should open month picker to access any month of choosing.
+    - Tapping on month label should open month picker to access any month of choosing.
-  - Tapping on year should open year picker to access any year of choosing.
+    - Tapping on year label should open year picker to access any year of choosing.
     - Tapping the month in year graph should lead me to the month graph of that month.
     - Tapping the week in month graph should lead me to the week graph of that week.